haochen-zeng/mosquinotes-website/content/Computer science/Enumerated data type.md

 # Definition

-A non-composite [[user-defined data type]] for which the definition identifies all possible values.
+A non-composite [[User-defined data type]] for which the definition identifies all possible values.

 # Notes